Ukraine's capital under fire; NATO nation leaders to visit

 In an area outside Kyiv, Fox News reporter Benjamin Hall was injured while reporting and was hospitalized, the network said.

 In Russia, the live main evening news program on state television was briefly interrupted by a woman who walked into the studio holding a poster against the war.
-The OVD-Info website that monitors political arrests said she was a Channel 1 employee who taken into police custody.
+The OVD-Info website that monitors political arrests identified her as a Channel 1 employee and said she was taken into police custody.

-Airstrikes were reported across the country, including the southern city of Mykolaiv, and the northern city of Chernihiv, where heat was knocked out to most of the town.
-Explosions also reverberated overnight around the Russian-occupied Black Sea port of Kherson.

-Nine people were killed in a rocket attack on a TV tower in the western village of Antopol, according to the region's governor.
+There was a rare glimmer of hope in the encircled port city of Mariupol after a convoy of 160 civilian cars left along a designated humanitarian route, the city council reported Monday.
+Over the past 10 days or so, the lethal siege has pulverized homes and other buildings and left people desperate for food, water, heat and medicine.

 In Mariupol, where the war has produced some of the greatest suffering, the city council didn’t say how many people were in the convoy of cars headed westward for the city of Zaporizhzhia.
 But it said a cease-fire along the route appeared to be holding.

-Note: This version has been corrected to show the leader of Slovenia, not Slovakia, is part of the EU delegation.